foundryvtt/crucible/docs/Character/Skills.md

 ## Exploration Skills

+Exploration skills are used most often when dealing with the environment a character finds themselves in.
+The four skills in this category are Acrobatics, Perception, Stealth, and Survival.

 ### Acrobatics

-...
+Acrobatics relates to one's training in agility and athletics.
+Ranks in this skill make traversing the environment easier, and those highly proficient in Acrobatics likely have greater balance, spatial awareness, and motor coordination.

 1. **Gymnast** - Specialists in acrobatic maneuvers which escape harm or tumble safely from great heights.
 2. **Traceur** - Specialists in rapidly traversing obstacles and scaling surfaces whether they be natural or urban.
 3. **Dancer** - Specialists in the art of dance, from the ballroom to the mesmerizing contortions of a street performer.

 ### Perception

-...
+Perception relates to general awareness, most often in relation to one's physical surroundings.
+To a lesser extent, it is used to observe people's social behavior as well.
+Those with training in Perception hone their senses and are expert observationists, noticing details others might miss.

 1. **Scout** - Specialists in discovering the path forward and hidden ways which were concealed.
 2. **Sentry** - Specialists in the assessment of threats, an expert Sentry is never caught unaware.